JakobST1n/Stickman-Costume/README.md

 # Todo
 - I have a problem where it looks like it returns to mode `0`.
 I Haven't really figured out if this is due to bad code or bad soldering (or both).
 But there are a lot of improvements that could be done to the code, reagrding checking button presses.
+- If you want to do this project, please add a reasonably sized cap (ceramic maybe) near the attiny.
+I think the problems above are from the chip reseting due to power spikes.